 - Advanced map&track tools

 - Membership/Subscription https://www.locusmap.app/premium/

 Offline Mapping - A Killing Feature?

-- Show your position on map
+- Show your position on the map

-- Records your workout, hike, or trip
+- Record your workout, hike, or trip

 - Navigate to your tourist destinations

 - Replace your obsolete cycling computer